Theron Akin

-Theron Akin (May 23, 1855 – March 26, 1933) was an American politician who served one term as a U.S. Representative from New York from 1911 to 1913.
+Theron Akin (May 23, 1855 – March 26, 1933) was an American politician who served one term as a U.S. representative from New York from 1911 to 1913.

 Biography

 Born in Johnstown, New York, on May 23, 1855, Akin was the son of Ethan and Susan (St. John) Akin, and attended the common schools of Amsterdam, New York, and also was privately tutored at home.
-He engaged in agricultural pursuits, and graduated from the New York Dental College and practiced for twelve years in Amsterdam, New York.
+At the age of 20, he was a member of Billy Rice's minstrel troupe.
+He later engaged in agricultural pursuits, and graduated from the New York Dental College and practiced for twelve years in Amsterdam, New York.
 He married Carrie Bell on September 24, 1874, and they had two children, Harry and Florence.
 He married Mary Sanford on December 16, 1880, and they had one child, David.
 In 1904 he married Jennie and in 1920 he married Jane Bornt.

 Career

 Akin moved to Akin (later Fort Johnson), New York, and engaged in agricultural pursuits in Montgomery County.
 The village of Akin changed its name because of residents' disapproval of Theron Akin.
 He served as president of the village of Fort Johnson, New York.